lyzidiamond/lyzidiamond.github.com/_posts/2013-09-24-external-geojson-and-leaflet-the-other-way.md

     </body>
     </html>

 What's different here?
 A few things.
 First, notice that instead of the jQuery `<script>` tag in the `<head>`, I instead added Calvin's Leaflet-Ajax plugin, allowing us to use the methods housed therein.
 (For more information on Leaflet plugins, click [here](http://leafletjs.com/plugins.html).)
-Second, I made a function popUp that binds a tool tip to each feature (when asked to do so) that displays the text from the "name" field of the properties of the feature.
+Second, I made a function `popUp()` that binds a "tooltip" to each feature (when asked to do so) that displays the text from the "name" field of the properties of the feature.
 (This was in our previous example as well, but was not explicitly defined; it was simply an [anonymous function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions_and_function_scope) being used as a value for the onEachFeature option when adding a new layer.
 For more info on options when using the Leaflet GeoJSON constructor, check out the [Leaflet API Reference](http://leafletjs.com/reference.html#geojson).)

-Third, I define a variable geojsonLayer and, using the Leaflet GeoJSON constructor with Calvin's plugin, use the AJAX method, passing in first the location of my GeoJSON file and second the options for the layer, which include setting the onEachFeature method to the popUp function.
-This means that when any feature in the layer is clicked on, a tool tip with the information defined in the popUp function will show up.
+Third, I define a variable `geojsonLayer` and, using the Leaflet GeoJSON constructor with Calvin's plugin, use the AJAX method, passing in first the location of my GeoJSON file and second the options for the layer, which include setting the `onEachFeature()` method to the `popUp()` function.
+This means that when any feature in the layer is clicked on, a tool tip with the information defined in the `popUp()` function will show up.

-I then define the map object, tell Leaflet to put it in the div with ID `cupcake-map`, fit the bounds of the map to the extend of the features in the GeoJSON layer, add the basemap tiles to the map, and add the GeoJSON layer to the map.
+I then define the `L.map` object, tell Leaflet to put it in the div with ID `cupcake-map`, fit the bounds of the map to the extent of the features in the GeoJSON layer, add the basemap tiles to the map, and add the GeoJSON layer to the map.

 Now, this isn't an example of loading JSON from a different domain, but if you look at the GitHub repo for the Leaflet-Ajax tool, there's a [nice little example](https://github.com/calvinmetcalf/leaflet-ajax/blob/master/example/index.html) showing off this functionality.